vanzasetia/designo-multi-page-website/README.md

 - [Ten modern layouts in one line of CSS | web.dev](https://web.dev/one-line-layouts/) - There ten modern CSS code snippets.
 I used the "Sidebar Says" code snippet to create the layout for the `feature__item` on the tablet design.
 - [Frontend Mentor | Responsive Multi-Page Website with Grid and Flexbox coding challenge solution](https://www.frontendmentor.io/solutions/responsive-multipage-website-with-grid-and-flexbox-MgG8IlyIbc) - This is my previous solution before this one.
 It helped me to create the hamburger menu.
 I would say that my past self help me create it.
 So, by the time I was building it for this challenge, most of it I did copy-paste from the previous solution.
+- [How To Create Accessible Form with Boring Design? - CodeNewbie Community 🌱](https://community.codenewbie.org/vanzasetia/how-to-create-accessible-form-with-boring-design-4ab0) - This is my article about creating accessible form by using some ARIA attributes to enhance the experience of the users of assistive technology.
+It helped me to implement the form validation for this website.

 ## Author